During the COVID-19 pandemic, classes will be in a hybrid, online and face-to-face format.

 - A 75 percent competency level in each skill evaluation

-Those who do not receive tuition assistance from their employer may be eligible for Workforce Innovation and Opportunity Act (WIOA) funds through the Ohio Department of Jobs and Family Services to cover the cost of the training and certification programs.
+Those who do not receive tuition assistance from their employer may be eligible for Workforce Innovation and Opportunity Act (WIOA) funds through the Ohio Department of Jobs and Family Services.
+Download the tuition assistance application here.
+Fax or email the completed application to (513) 245-4347 or firstname.lastname@example.org.
+You must also complete the online program application.

 - Adults over the age of 18, who are eligible to work in the United States of America and, if applicable, registered for Selective Service.